mohitbhasin/Online-Help-Desk/README.md

 # Online-Help-Desk
 Students faculty services project

-This project is aimed at developing an Online Help Desk (OHD) for Students and
+This project is aimed at providing Online services for Students as well as faculties.

-as well as faculties.
-This is an Internet based application that can be accessed
+This is an Internet based application that can be used over internet providing many services.

-throughout the campus.
 This system can be used to automate the workflow of service

 requests for the various facilities in the campus.
 This is one integrated system